Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

    that helps you to enumerate all endpoints on your target!

      gospider -S sites.txt -o output

-  ### Aquatone is a tool for visual inspection of websites across a large amount of hosts and is convenient
-  ### for quickly gaining an overview of HTTP-based attack surface.

-      cat domains-endpoints.txt | aquatone

    ## meg
    Find Hidden Endpoint use meg Tools